How do I know if my integration is functioning?

 In order for a log source to be ingested into the platform, the following main areas need to be functioning properly:

-• Cloud Collector: If your log source uses a Cloud Collector, the health of your integration is also dependent on the Cloud Collector being operational.
+- Cloud Collector: If your log source uses a Cloud Collector, the health of your integration is also dependent on the Cloud Collector being operational.
+If your cloud collector monitors a cloud storage account, ensure that your integrated sources are sending and storing data to the storage account.
 If your log source is correctly configured but it remains unhealthy, it is our responsibility to ensure the Cloud Collector is operational for you.

 Local Collectors